State fires vaccine chief after she shares policy about vaccinating teens - KRDO

 In Arkansas, which has been hit hard by the Delta variant, Little Rock Mayor Frank Scott Jr. said he was very reluctant to get vaccinated.
 He’s never even gotten a flu shot before, the mayor told CNN on Monday.

-But after researching the facts about Covid-19 and the vaccines, he changed his mind.
+But after researching the facts about Covid-19 and the vaccines, he said, he changed his mind.

 “Being a Black man and understanding the Tuskegee experiment and the amount of distrust that comes from the Black community as well as the Latino community, it felt like I definitely had to lead the way to ensure that all residents went out and took the shot,” Scott said.